Mental Health Facilities Ironton, OH

 Pathways Inc - 5.6 miles from Ironton, OH

 Pathways Inc is a mental health treatment clinic in Ashland, Kentucky, located at 3701 Lansdowne Drive, in the 41102 zip code.
 Pathways Inc provides outpatient treatment and telemedicine/telehealth.
-Pathways Inc provides cognitive behavioral therapy, individual psychotherapy and couples/family therapy to young adults, adults and seniors 65 or older.
-Pathways Inc also supports people with serious mental illness, clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
-Additional services provided by Pathways Inc consist of intensive case management, chronic disease/illness management and assertive community treatment.
+Pathways Inc provides psychotropic medication, cognitive behavioral therapy and behavior modification to young adults, adults and seniors 65 or older.
+Pathways Inc also supports transitional age young adults, clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
+Additional services provided by Pathways Inc consist of case management, suicide prevention services and education services.

 Learn More